What are examples of priority and non-priority business debts?

 These generally fall into the category of unsecured loans, and are classed as non-priority.

 Non-essential business supplies could include office stationery, computer accessories, or accounts with suppliers of cleaning products, for example.

 Loans not secured on an asset or by personal guarantee are generally considered a non-priority debt.

 The credit agreement for charge cards such as American Express, differs from a standard credit card.
 You may find that the provider is not as willing to negotiate with you for extended terms.

 Real Business Rescue has a team of insolvency experts to help you identify priority and non-priority debts within your business.
 We can contact creditors on your behalf to establish an affordable payment plan, or if applicable, enter negotiations for a formal insolvency solution.
-Our extensive office network comprises 55 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 100 offices across the UK with a partner-led service offering immediate director advice and support.